 Big Dipper and the North Star

 The stars of the Big Dipper can be used to find Polaris, the North Star.
-The two outer stars of the Big Dipper ’s bowl, Merak and Dubhe, are known as Pointer Stars.
+The two outer stars of the Big Dipper ’s bowl, Merak and Dubhe, are known as the Pointer Stars.
 A line extended from Merak through Dubhe points in the direction of Polaris.

 Polaris is easily recognizable on a clear night because it is the brightest star in the Little Dipper asterism.
-It marks the end of the Little Dipper’s handle or the tip of the Little Bear’s tail.
+It marks the end of the Little Dipper’s handle and the tip of the Little Bear’s tail.

 The Big Dipper and the North Star (Polaris), image: Stellarium